 IPHI is responsible for administering the community health worker (CHW) portion of this project.
 This work focuses on evidence-based strategies emphasizing coordination and continuity of care, prevention and complication avoidance, and close clinical treatment.

 - Training GW Hospital and Medical Faculty Associates staff on effectively integrating CHWs into the team;

 - Collaborating to ensure effective program model design; and

 - Evaluating this pilot project.

 Two CHWs hired have been trained in basic heart failure treatment support.
 CHWs are deployed to assist patients during and after discharge from the hospital.
-With supervision by the heart failure physicians and nurse practitioner, the CHWs work with the patients in their homes to:
+With supervision by heart failure physicians and nurse practitioners, the CHWs work with the patients in their homes to:

 - Improve understanding of heart failure medications;

 - Enhance diets that are conducive to improved health;

 - Improve heart failure self-management skills;